venkatrbalaji/PersonalityClassification/README.md

 # PersonalityClassification - Semantic Web Mining Academic Project
 Every individual of the modern generation often uses the social media and the likes of the users play a prime role in defining the user personality.
-The data on the social networking platforms help in analyzing individual users personality and find meaningful insights Our motive is to use supervised and unsupervised ML techniques to predict a user’s personality based on age, gender, political views and pages liked
+The data on the social networking platforms help in analyzing individual users personality and find meaningful insights.
+Our motive is to use supervised and unsupervised ML techniques to predict a user’s personality based on age, gender, political views and pages liked.
 The five components used to identify an individual’s personality are the OCEAN attributes.

 ## DATASET: